suggitpe/suggitpe.github.io/_recipes/espresso-tonic.md

 **Method**
 1. Fill a glass with ice, add tonic.
-2. Gently pour hot espresso over the back of a spoon.
+2. Slowly pour hot espresso over the back of a spoon.
-3. Express citrus peel over the top and drop it in.
+3. Add citrus peel if you’re feeling fancy.